 The Caves of Genova, located very close to Palma were discovered in 1906 by accident, when a well was being excavated on the same land.
 They constitute a fascinating natural legacy, sculpted in the rock, drop by drop over centuries.

-Like the other caves in Mallorca, these are comprised of subterranean galeries of calcaric rock.
-These galeries are connected by naturally formed corridors.
-The tour through the interior of the caves takes place in small groups of people accompanied by a guide, with whom they descend to the illuminated galeries up to 36 metres deep.
+Like the other caves in Mallorca, these are comprised of subterranean galleries of calcaric rock.
+These galleries are connected by naturally formed corridors.
+The tour through the interior of the caves is self-guided, and you will descend to the illuminated galleries up to 36 metres deep.
 It is possible to take photos and video inside but always without flash, which can cause damage to the delicate formations.